ArduPilot/ardupilot_wiki/common/source/docs/common-thecubeyellow-overview.rst

 System Features
 ===============

-The Cube Yellow autopilot is new model in the Cubepilot ecosystem, designed for hobby users, commercial system integrators and UAS manufacturers the Cube Yellow is based on the Arm STM32F7 series SOC.
-Sitting directly between the Cube Black and Orange the this model offers better preference and newer sensors over the Cube Black while retaining F series SOC compatibility.
+The Cube Yellow autopilot is a new model in the Cubepilot ecosystem, designed for hobby users, commercial system integrators and UAS manufacturers the Cube Yellow is based on the Arm STM32F7 series SOC.
+Sitting directly between the Cube Black and Orange this model offers better performance and newer sensors over the Cube Black while retaining F series SOC compatibility.

 Just like the other models the Yellow is part of a wide ecosystem of autopilot modules and carrier boards.
-Because all Cube models are compatible with all carriers this allows users to choose an off the shelf carrier board that best suits their needs.
+All the Cube models are compatible with all of the carriers which allows users to choose an off the shelf carrier board design that best suits their needs.
 System designers are able to integrate the Cube directly into their designs via published carrier board specifications.

 Cube Yellow Features